 Where is the Perkins?

-The Perkins is allocated in three locations in Perth – our main facility is located on the QEII Building in Nedlands.
-There is also a facility located adjacent to Fiona Stanley Hospital and we have a centre at Royal Perth Hospital.
-We are always keen to show our supporters around our Nedlands facility so you can see your donations at work.
+The Perkins presently has three locations in Perth that equally support what we do – the first is our main facility located at the QEII Medical Centre in Nedlands.
+The second facility is located adjacent to Fiona Stanley Hospital and we also have a centre at Royal Perth Hospital.
+We are always keen to show our supporters around our Nedlands facility so you can experience what the Perkins is all about and equally see your donations at work.
 Please contact us if you would like to arrange a tour.

 What other events do we run?